 Roofing including Roof Space

-Repair Category 2 Notes It is understood that re-slating works have been carried out in the past.
+Repair Category 2

+Notes The main roof coverings are of the original installation.
 Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slater.
-Slates deteriorate over time; nail fixings corrode and loosen resulting in on-going maintenance requirements.
+Slates deteriorate over time; nail fixings corrode and loosen resulting in ongoing maintenance requirements.
 Close quarter inspection may reveal damage to roofing materials, especially where these are original.
 Regular maintenance should be anticipated particularly after adverse weather conditions.
-Chipped slates noted.
-The roof of the utility room is of flat design and clad with a material which is known to have a limited lifespan.
-Careful maintenance will be required as this type of roof covering can fail without warning.
-Periodic renewal of the roofing material is likely to be necessary.
-A roofing contractor can advise further.
+The flat felt clad roofs are of a type which have a limited life expectancy and can fail without warning.